-Residents of each household that reside within the city limits may select four different trees from the six varieties: Red Maple, Fringetree, Walter's Viburnum, Nuttall Oak, Flowering Dogwood, Western Mayhaw.
+Residents of each household that reside within the Gulf Shores corporate limits may select four different trees from six different varieties: Persimmon, Pecan, Witch Hazel, Turkey Oak, Bald Cypress and Red Bay.

-To receive the trees, residents must register at the check-in table with proof of Gulf Shores residency.
-Residents receive four tickets per qualifying household.
-The trees are potted in one gallon containers and are ready for planting.
+To receive the trees, residents must show proof of residency.
+The trees are potted in one-gallon containers and are ready for planting.
 A brochure giving specifics on each tree is available to residents.
 Members of the Gulf Shores Landscape Division will be onsite to answer questions about the trees.

 2020 Poster Contest Winners

 The 2020 Arbor Day Poster Contest winners from Gulf Shores Elementary School are:

 2nd Place: Jakobie Moss

 3rd Place: Red Diamante

 2020 State Poster Contest Winners

 The Beautification Board of the City of Gulf Shores sponsors the Alabama Arbor Day poster contest for students in fifth grade.
 Mrs. Marlene Johnt works with the students to develop concepts and techniques.
 Posters are judged with winners at the local level.
 The first place piece is submitted to the Alabama poster contest.
 Copeland and his family will traveled to Montgomery on February 27, to share his artwork with Governor Kaye Ivey and be recognized as the first place winner for the State of Alabama.
 Following a short speech, Copeland planted a tree on the Capitol grounds with Governor Ivey.
 Copeland’s poster and those of the second and third place local winners are currently on display at the Alabama State Park Woodside Restaurant.